dixflatlinr/preg_return/README.md

 # preg_return
 ~ is a convenience PHP library which provides an alternate way to use preg_match.
-It works exactly like **preg_match**, but returns the matching elements or a subset of them.
+Works like preg_match, but returns the matching elements or a subset.

 # Installation
 The recommended way to install **preg_return** is through  [Composer](https://getcomposer.org/).